TabbycatDebate/tabbycat/docs/install/windows.rst

 .. admonition:: Advanced users
   :class: tip

   Tabbycat is a `Django <https://www.djangoproject.com/>`_ project, so can be installed in any manner that Django projects can normally be installed.
 For example, if you prefer some SQL system other than PostgreSQL, you can use it so long as it's Django-compatible.
-Just be aware that we might not have tried it.
+Just be aware that we haven't tried it.

 1. Install dependencies
 =======================